bioinf-mcb/Metagenomic-DeepFRI/README.md

 ## CPU / GPU utilization
 If argument `threads` is provided, the app will parallelize certain steps (alignment, contact map alignment, inference).
 If CUDA is installed on your machine, `mDeepFRI` will automatically use it for prediction.
 If not, the model will use CPUs.
-**Attention:** Single instance of DeepFRI on GPU requires 2GB VRAM.
+**Technical tip:** Single instance of DeepFRI on GPU requires 2GB VRAM.
+Every currently available GPU with CUDA support should be able to run the model.

 ## Citations
 If you use this software please cite: